Connecting Your Data

 Data Source Limits by Plan

-• Trial: 3 data sources, 1 GB storage, 5 file uploads
+• Free ($0): 3 sources, 1 GB storage, 5 file uploads.
+No MCP catalog, no AI credits.

-• Starter ($99/mo): 10 data sources, 5 GB storage, 50 file uploads
+• Starter ($99/mo): 10 sources, 5 GB storage, 50 file uploads, 100 OCR pages.
+Full MCP catalog + 500 AI credits.

-• Professional ($199/mo): 50 data sources, 10 GB storage, 500 file uploads
+• Professional ($199/mo): 50 sources, 10 GB storage, 500 file uploads, 200 OCR pages.
+Adds team workspaces, RBAC, scheduled reports, API access.

-• Enterprise ($999/mo): 100 data sources, 100 GB storage, 5,000 file uploads
+• Enterprise ($999/mo): 100 sources, 100 GB storage, 5,000 file uploads, 2,000 OCR pages.
+Adds SAML SSO + audit log export.

-Method 1: Upload Files
+Method 2: Upload Files (every tier)

-The fastest way to get started.
+For data without a live source.
 Go to Data Sources and click Add New Source, then choose File Upload.
 Supported formats:

 • CSV - comma-separated values, the most common format